 To get a marriage license in Florida, all you need to do is fill out an application form, provide your identification, and pay a fee.
 The legal age to get married is 18.
 There are some allowances that can be made for marriage at age 16 or 17.
 The two people who are getting married must apply in person together at the county clerk's office.

 Valid forms of identification include a driver's license, state ID, military ID, or passport.
 U.S. citizens need to provide their Social Security Number.
 Non-citizens may submit a Social Security Number or an Alien Registration Number issued by the U.S. Citizenship and Immigration Services.

-As of 2018, the nonrefundable fee for the marriage license is $86 in Florida.
-This fee is reduced to $61 for residents who have completed a premarital preparation course.
+As of 2018, there is a nonrefundable fee for the marriage license and the fee is reduced to for residents who have completed a premarital preparation course.

 No blood tests are required.

 02 of 04

 If you have completed the premarital preparation course with a qualified registered provider you can use the license to get married right away.
 For everyone else, there is a three-day waiting period.
 After the license is validated, you have 60 days in which to get married.